 - Genetic information

-Do you need the help of a discrimination law attorney to set things right, and to stand up for yourself?
+Do you need the help of an attorney to set things right?
 Justice for Justice in Tampa is here to help and empower you.
 We represent clients throughout Florida who have been overlooked or mistreated by employers, coworkers, and the like.
 Call us at (800) 219-1324 to begin your case.